andrykonchin/andrykonchin.github.io/_posts/2019-09-08-ruby-basics-exception-catching-en.markdown

 # RuntimeError (Internal error)
 ```

-Out of curiocity you can look at the `Kernel#raise` method
+Out of curiosity, you may explore the implementation of the `Kernel#raise` method in Rubinius
-implementation in Rubinius
 ([source](https://github.com/rubinius/rubinius/blob/v4.6/core/zed.rb#L1454))

 ### Returned value

-It's well known that when exception is rescued then an outer block's or
-method's returns a value returned from a `rescue` section:
+It is commonly known that when an exception is rescued, the return value of the outer block is determined by the value returned from the `rescue` section:

 ```ruby
 def foo